openhab/openhab-addons/bundles/org.openhab.binding.jellyfin/README.md

 # Jellyfin Binding

 This is the binding for [Jellyfin](https://jellyfin.org), the volunteer built media solution that puts you in control of your media.
-This binding allows connect to Jellyfin clients that supports remote control, it's built on top of the official Jellyfin kotlin sdk.
+This binding allows you to connect to Jellyfin clients that supports remote control, it's built on top of the official Jellyfin Kotlin SDK.
-Compatible with Jellyfin servers from version `10.8.1`, recommended is `10.8.13`.
+It is compatible with Jellyfin servers from version `10.8.1`, recommended is `10.8.13`.

 ## Discovery